codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 Codefresh empowers you to create and automate environment readiness validations through Promotion Policies.
 A Promotion Policy combines promotion settings defining workflows to validate environment readiness, and targets defining the products or environments for which to implement the Policies.

-The Policies can be tailored for any combination of Products and Environments, or be generic to match all Products and Environments giving you the flexibility you need to implement the most complex to the most simple of policies.
+The Policies can be tailored for any combination of Products and Environments, or be generic to match all Products and Environments, giving you the flexibility you need to implement the most complex to the most simple of policies.

 You can create dedicated Promotion Policies, or define them as part of a Promotion Flow which orchestrates the promotion and deployment of the Product across all Environments.

 DIAGRAM

-Review the [settings](#promotion-policy-settings) you can configure for a Promotion Policy and then how to [create a Promotion Policy](#create-a-promotion-policy).
+Review the [settings](#promotion-policy-settings) you can configure for a Promotion Policy, and how to [create a Promotion Policy](#create-a-promotion-policy).

 ##### Promotion Policy implementation
 More than one Promotion Policy can match the same target Product or Environment.